Updated 08.04.2025

 - Employees of the State Agency for Refugees

-Rights of a victim of gender-based violence
+V. Rights of victims of gender-based violence

 - You have the right to respectful treatment and to be recognized as a victim.